On view

 Photo by Jerry L. Thompson

-Adam was created using Liberman’s unique approach to making large sculptures.
-An assistant driving a crane would position the various elements and weld them together temporarily; Liberman then photographed the assembled sculpture, printed and cut the elements, and repositioned and pasted them in varying positions until the composition seemed right.
-Using grease pencil, he then drew the composition on a photograph, mirroring the manner in which layout pages in magazines are created.
+In contrast to Adonai, the cylindrical shapes of Adam, each painted bright red, have been sliced into elliptical and circular forms.
+Iliad, with its dramatically cantilevered elements, forms a dynamic architectural space through which to walk.
+Liberman spoke about creating the work’s “extreme overhang, because I want to achieve a certain sense of awe.”
+Liberman created Adam using his own unique approach to making large sculptures.
+An assistant operating a crane positioned the various elements and welded them together temporarily; Liberman then photographed the assembled sculpture, printed and cut the elements, and repositioned and pasted them in varying positions until the composition seemed right.
+Using grease pencil, he then drew the composition on a photograph, mirroring the manner in which pages in magazines are laid out.